-One day when I was 12, a teacher told us the Russians were headed toward Cuba and if we tried to stop them, they would send an atomic bomb our way, and we would send one back their way and so on until pretty much everyone in the world would die from fallout and everyone's skin would burn off due to radiation and there would be a kind of winter on the planet forevermore with little hope of even weeds sprouting out of the blighted surface of the baked earth.
+One day when I was 12, a teacher told us the Russians were headed toward Cuba and if we tried to stop them, they would send several atomic bombs our way, and we would send some of ours back to them and so on until pretty much everyone in the world would die at ground zero or from fallout and everyone's skin would burn off due to radiation and there would be a kind of winter on the planet forevermore with little hope of even weeds sprouting out of the blighted surface of the baked earth.

-Later that day I went to basketball practice, and Coach Primm had us all sit on the bleachers as he addressed us from the tiled gym floor, whistle around his neck, a basketball cradled against his rib cage.
+Later that day I went to basketball practice, and Coach Primm had us all sit on the bleachers as he addressed us from the tiled gym floor, whistle around his neck, a basketball cradled against his well-padded rib cage.
 He tried to say some consoling things.
-He answered some questions as best he could.
+He answered some questions as best he could: "Well, we just don't know, boys.
+We just don't know.
+They'll probably work it out"

 We were a row of shirtless boys, aged 12 through 15, our bare backs warmed by sunlight coming through windows high up on the gymnasium walls.
 We looked like old men, stooped, hunched over, as we leaned in toward Coach Primm, aching to hear something hopeful.